 Buses may be incredibly indirect, a protest may shut down the highway, the museum you want to visit may be inexplicably closed—you never know what could happen, and you shouldn’t let it ruin your time.

 So plan your days with lots of wiggle room.
 For example, if you think it will take four hours to enjoy the place you want to see, plan for six or more.

 In tourist spots from Cabo to Cancun, hustlers prowl the beaches and promenades offering tours, boat trips, souvenirs, cigars, and meth masquerading as cocaine.
 They have a specific, time-tested, friendly approach that can be hard to ignore.
 Yes my friend, whatever you need, they got it.

 You only need one word with these people, a firm gracias.
 Don’t apologize, don’t stop walking, and don’t laugh at their jokes, or you’ll spend your whole trip dodging them.
 Sure, go ahead and buy from them if you want, but remember that it’s always best to go straight to the source for any activities—the boat dock or park entrance, for instance; souvenirs are always cheaper in markets; and buying drugs is begging to get ripped off.

 What’s most important, however, is that these hustlers don’t sour you to the general friendliness of average Mexicans.
 Just because you’ve had enough of annoying sales pitches doesn’t mean that everyone who tries to make conversation wants to sell you something.

 Save your tourist card from immigration

 Most tourists are allowed to stay in Mexico for 180 days, which corresponds to about six months.
-This time is written on a little card that you fill out before going through immigration, which is also stamped.
-Save it with your passport because you will need to turn it in when you leave the country.
-Without it you’ll be charged a fine of around 30 USD.
+This time is written on the bottom part of the FMT form that you fill out before going through immigration, which is also stamped.
+Save it with your passport because you’ll need to turn it in when you leave the country.
+Without it you’ll be charged a fine of 525 pesos, which is about $30 USD.

 Know how to get out of the airport